39xdgy/stock_analysier/README.md

 * https://github.com/pydata/pandas-datareader/issues/170

 * Since the webull api is not offical, please take a good look on how to login/use the api.
 Here are some good links for that.
-YOU HAVE TO READ THOUGH THIS TO BE ABLE TO LOGIN TO WEBULL!
+YOU HAVE TO READ THROUGH THIS TO BE ABLE TO LOGIN TO WEBULL!
     * https://github.com/tedchou12/webull/wiki/Workaround-for-Login

     * https://github.com/tedchou12/webull/issues/260